Stuttgart–Horb railway

 The Stuttgart–Horb railway is a 67.227 kilometer-long railway in the southern part of the state of Baden-Württemberg in Germany, running from Stuttgart to Horb.
 It forms part of a railway known as the Gäubahn ([ˈɡɔɪbaːn]) or Gäu Railway.
 The Royal Württemberg State Railways (Königlich Württembergischen Staats-Eisenbahnen or K.W.St.E.) and the Baden State Railways (Badische Staatseisenbahnen) constructed the majority of this line between the years 1866 and 1879.
-Today the partially single-track, fully electrified line features the high-speed Intercity-Express (ICE) service, with its tilting train technology, traveling from Stuttgart to Zurich.
+Today the partially single-track, fully electrified line features the high-speed Intercity-Express (ICE) service, with its tilting train technology, traveling from Stuttgart to Zürich.
 In addition, a multitude of local train services of numerous railway companies are on offer.
 The Gäu Railway is also a significant line in the North-South freight service system.

 Route details

 The Stuttgart–Horb railway steadily ascends from Stuttgart Hbf in a continuous loop around the city centre, which, due to its superb views of the basin of the Stuttgart valley, lent the name "Panoramabahn" to this section, and counts as one of the most beautiful city centre railways in Germany.
 From the city it heads in a southwesterly direction, and runs alongside the nature park Schönbuch between Böblingen und Herrenberg.
 From there, the Gäubahn runs through the eponymous Gäu to Eutingen.
 The route then descends into the Neckar valley as far as Horb and touches the eastern foothills of the Black Forest.

 The Stuttgart–Horb railway is a main line railway, 67.2 kilometres in length.
 The entire line is electrified and is constructed to be used by the ICE tilting train technology.
 The line features twin tracks between Stuttgart and Horb and has a total of four tracks between the stations Stuttgart-Österfeld and Stuttgart-Rohr, a 3.5-kilometer-long section.

 The line crosses three districts of the state of Baden-Württemberg and is part of three public transport associations.
 In the Stuttgart area, and in the district of Böblingen, namely between Stuttgart Hbf and Bondorf, the line is part of the transport-and-tariff association Stuttgart (Verkehrs- und Tarifverbund Stuttgart (VVS)).
 The station in Ergenzingen is the only station in the district of Tübingen, and is part of the Neckar-Alb-Donau transport association (Verkehrsverbund Neckar-Alb-Donau (NALDO)).
 Between Eutingen and Horb, the line traverses the district of Freudenstadt, and its transport association (Verkehrs-Gemeinschaft Landkreis Freudenstadt (VGS)).